amunkharel/ScrabbleWithSolver/README.md

 Before writing this section, I would like to inform the reader that the game has not been tested extensively.
 I tried my best and probably tested it more times than I can remember but it might still not be enough due to the complexity of the game logic.
-1) Like I said before, the console word solver does not exit cleanly because I have never done standard input prior to this project and I had to change it from file reader to input reader in the last moment.
+1) Like I said before, the console word solver does not exit cleanly because I had never done standard input prior to this project and I had to change it from file reader to input reader in the last moment.
 Also, '@', '!' are characters used as word multipliers instead of string. <br>
 2) My console solver solved all the 4 boards but only 3/4 boards